 Education Requirements for Cybersecurity Jobs

-For example, a cybersecurity specialist is considered an entry-level job.
-The job postings for this role don’t require as much education as others – 21 percent of systems administrator postings require less than a bachelor’s degree, which is higher than more advanced job titles.
+For example, cybersecurity specialist is a term used to categorize entry-level cybersecurity jobs or jobs that perform cybersecurity tasks in addition to other IT tasks, such as tech support or networking.
+Job titles may include IT specialist information security or IT security specialist.
+The job postings for this role don’t require as much education as others – 22% of cybersecurity specialist postings require less than a bachelor’s degree, which is higher than more advanced job titles.

 IT Certifications in Cybersecurity

-If you’ve done any research on the topic, you know that the choices in IT certifications are endless!
+If you’ve done any research on the topic, you know that the choices in information technology (IT) certifications are endless!
 We’ve combed through the recommendations for these top nine cybersecurity job titles and identified the certifications requested most.

 - The CompTIA Cybersecurity Career Pathway: With CompTIA A+, CompTIA Network+, CompTIA Security+, CompTIA Cybersecurity Analyst (CySA+), CompTIA PenTest+ and CompTIA Advanced Security Practitioner (CASP), the CompTIA Cybersecurity Career Pathway helps technical specialists achieve cybersecurity mastery, from beginning to end.